Aaaaaalice2206/CommLab/little-red/README.md

 }, 3000);
 ```

 The input is further controlled using a character counter, which simulates typing by gradually revealing a predefined message.
 This mechanism overrides free text input while preserving the gesture of typing.

+The scripted message is defined in a variable and the counter is initialized to control how many characters are displayed.

 ```javascript
 let currentMessage = "I won't, I promise!";
 let counter = 1;
 ```

-Each time the user types, the input event listener updates the visible text to display only the first counter characters of the scripted message.
+Each time the user types, if the full message hasn't been revealed, the input event listener updates the visible text to display only the first counter characters of the scripted message.
+The else ensures the full message reamins visible once all characters in the variable currentMessage is shown.
+The counter is then incremented after each input so that more characters appear.

 ```javascript
 input.addEventListener("input", function(e){